TimBogevich/affluent-test/README.md

 * `npm run start`

 ## Database
-MySQL
+* MySQL
+* All tables are created automatically if they aren't exist
+* I used Sequilize-typescript to load data.
+If the values changeg by primary key it will be updated.

 ```
 DWH_HOST="193.148.161.117"
 DWH_DB_NAME="aff_test"
 ```

-## Notes
-I used Sequilize-typescript to load data.
-If the values changeg by primary key it will be updated.

 ## Execution log